AmineGoumhand1/MyBlogs/src/content/posts/n00bzctf-writeups.md

 So before the hints were there, we have only the first line and the link to the pastebin [website](https://pastebin.com/u/abhinav654321),

-atfer i discovered this one, i found nothing just some comments that hints to some deleted content, so i combined this with the description "was created long time back." and i was sure that is a wayback machine challenge, so i graped the pastebin website and wayback it and we can retreive the deleted content.
+atfer i discovered this one, i found nothing, just some comments that hints to some deleted content, so i combined this with the description `was created long time back.` and i was sure that is a wayback machine challenge, so i graped the pastebin website and wayback it and I was able to retreive the deleted content.

 **Flag : n00bz{l0ng_t1m3_ag0_m34ns_w4yb4ck}**